-Proper filtering
+Proper Filtering

 Depending on the level of filtering and isolation provided in the measurement system, some spurious signals may be measured by the network analyzer.
 It is beneficial to make an initial test on the VNA to verify the effects of "spurs" in the measured response.
-Performing measurements on a pair of mixers over the required RF and LO frequency ranges is required to determine if additional filtering or isolation is needed in the test system.
+Performing measurements on a pair of mixers over the required RF and LO frequency ranges (using the connections shown in Figure 37) is required to determined if additional filtering or isolation is needed in the test system.
 This measurement will also be used to optimize the VNA settings for IF BW and IF averaging.

-LO effects
+LO Effects